dimroc/ga-ruby-on-rails-for-devs/class/9-rails-mvc-dev.md

     require 'rails/all'

-Re-run `rake -T`.
+Re-run `rake -T` and make sure that database tasks are now listed.

 Database Migrations
 -------------------

-Since we're building a database-backed application, we need a schema.
-We could create `db/schema.rb` and populate it with a schema, but the Rails way is to use *database migrations* as it supports both creating a new database and upgrading an existing one.
+A database-backed application needs a schema.
+We could create `db/schema.rb` and populate it with a schema, but the Rails way is to use *database migrations*.
+Migrations support creating a new database and upgrading an existing one with built-in database versioning.

 Create `db/migrate/1_create_things.rb`.